sentryco/Telemetric/README.md

 ```

 > [!CAUTION]
-> Google analytics for dashboards are sometimes very responsive, and sometimes events show up later.
+> Google analytics for dashboards are sometimes not very responsive, and sometimes events show up later.

 ### Swift Package Manager Installation